LihanChen2004/mid360_driver/README.md

 This is an implementation of the Mid-360 driver, intended to serve as a replacement for [livox_ros_driver2](https://github.com/Livox-SDK/livox_ros_driver2).

-The default branch is for ROS2.
-If you want to run it without ros, please checkout the `main` branch.

 <img src="./img/ACE.jpg" width="200px">

 ## Install dependencies